-

 We look at some of the unique benefits of strength training and weights for women, and how to get started with confidence.

-Benefits of weight lifting for women
+Benefits of strength training for women

 Strengthen your bones

 One of the most important reasons women should lift weights is to help with bone density.
-We all tend to lose bone density as we age, but the hormonal changes that come with menopause can cause a significant decline for women.
+We all tend to lose bone density as we age, but the hormonal changes that come with menopause can cause significant decline for women.

 Boost your mood

-“From a psychological point of view, I think there's a certain amount of confidence you get from being able to lift weights.
+“I think there's a certain amount of confidence you get from being able to lift weights.
 It just feels really good.
-It feels really empowering to be able to move a heavy object and know that you're progressing and able to do a little bit more each time,” says Ange.
+It feels really empowering to be able to move a heavy object and know that you're progressing and do a little bit more each time,” says Ange.

 Take on everyday life (and stay strong as you age)

 Every day, our muscles help us get through life.
-Everything from getting in and out of a chair, to mowing the lawn, and carrying the kids (or grandkids) around.
+Everything from getting in and out of a chair, to mowing the lawn, and carrying the kids (or grandkids around).

 Building a good muscle base in the gym makes all those everyday tasks just a little easier.
 Especially as you age.